How to Build a Resume: A Guide

 So, having followed these steps to build your resume, what are you waiting for?
 Confidently approach the challenge and invest your time and attention in building a resume.
 Remember, a resume is, after all, the first impression, a reflection of who you are to your potential employee.
 All the best!

 In order to bag your dream job, it’s vital to keep yourself upgraded with latest technologies.
-Checkout upGrad’s top courses in Data Science, Machine Learning, Digital Marketing, MBA & Full Stack Development.
+Checkout upGrad’s top courses in Data Science, Machine Learning, Digital Marketing, MBA from LBS & Full Stack Development.

 You can also check out our limited-time free courses to utilize this lockdown to upgrade yourself.